OneGneissGuy/CSI-se108/README.md

 # se108
-se108 datalogger support information page.I addition to technical information, this page includes device configuration utility scripts and support files
+se108 datalogger support information page.
+This page includes In addition to technical information, device configuration utility script, support files and instructions that are necessary to run the se108 device configuration utility.

 # Notes

 - Logger must be running OS>28